sftcd/happykey/README.md

 ## Recent Changes

+- 20211215: added a sketch of a [higher level API](hpkehigh.h) that could be developed as part of discussion of PR for upstream.
+My current working hypothesis is that that'd be a bad plan.

 - 20211205: Changed to use ``EVP_KDF_*`` APIs for extract/expand instead
   of ``EVP_PKEY_derive*`` as advised by OpenSSL upstream maintainer.